* Ansar al-Sharia militants also capture central city of al-Odayn

 The Houthis’ advance and clashes with Ansar al-Sharia prompted often faction-ridden regional Sunni tribesmen to close ranks to try to protect themselves.

 In a statement issued on Sunday, a committee of local tribesmen warned that they would not tolerate the presence of “any armed militia from any party” in al-Bayda province and called on the central government to step in to maintain order.

-The Yemeni armed forces have largely avoided confronting the Houthis since they moved into Sanaa last month, raising speculation that President Hadi was tacitly allowing the group to move freely while a new government is being formed.
+The Yemeni armed forces have largely avoided confronting the Houthis since they moved into Sanaa last month, leading to speculation that President Abd-Rabbu Mansour Hadi was tacitly allowing the group to move freely while a new government is being formed.

-Whether it would command more authority than the last one is big question, however.
-While the Houthis signed a power-sharing pact with other political parties, this has not deterred them from thrusting into other regions of Yemen.
+Whether it would command more authority than the last one is questionable, however.
+While the Houthis signed a power-sharing pact with other political parties, that has not deterred them from thrusting into other regions of Yemen.

 In a further sign of gathering chaos, al Qaeda militants on Monday raided the Um al-Maghareb military airport in the eastern province of Hadramout province, not far from the Saudi border, and looted equipment, military and security sources said.
-(Reporting by Mohammed Ghobari; Writing by Sami Aboudi; Editing by Mark Heinrich)
+(Reporting by Mohammed Ghobari; Writing by Sami Aboudi; Editing by Mark Heinrich, Larry King)